Oberfeldwebel Rudolf “Rudi” Müller

 There are reports he was seen in prison at Murmansk as late as 1947 but, even if true, he was never repatriated to Germany.
 Other sources report that he was shot trying to escape from a Russian prison camp in October or November 1943.
 No one really knows now.

 I find it difficult to muster any sympathy for him though.
-In September, 1939 the Germans initiated a global war that caused the loss millions of lives and unimaginable misery and disruptions to many millions more.
-Müller and his countrymen (and women) chose war, and the consequences of that choice belongs as absolutely as it became for those they unleashed this upon.
+In September, 1939 the Germans initiated a global war that caused the loss of millions of lives and unimaginable misery and disruptions to countless millions more.
+Müller and his countrymen (and women) chose war, and the consequences of that choice belongs to them as absolutely as it became for those they unleashed this upon.

 While I have an appreciation for the skill and individual bravery of men like Müller (despite being somewhat skeptical of the numbers of claimed kills), I cannot stretch that into anything approaching admiration or even sympathy because of what they fought for.